Morwode History, Family Crest & Coats of Arms

 Another 32 words (2 lines of text) are included under the topic Early Morwode Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Morwode family to the New World and Oceana
+Migration of the Morwode family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Morwode surname or a spelling variation of the name include: Joe Marwood settled in Virginia in 1635; John Marwood settled in Barbados in 1685; Jonas Marwood settled in Maryland in 1727; Alexander Morwood arrived in Philadelphia in 1850..